sairahul1526/morphic/README.md

 # Morphic

-Morphic is a simple image access management service, written in Golang.
+Morphic is a simple summaries service, written in Golang.

 # Table of Contents